mtsang/neural-interaction-detection/README.md

 - Run demo at "neural\_interaction\_detector\_demo.ipynb"
-	* the demo trains a simple multilayer perceptron on synthetic data containing interactions with nonlinearities. at the end of the notebook the interactions are found from decoding weights
+	* the demo trains a multilayer perceptron (MLP) on synthetic data containing interactions with nonlinearities. at the end of the notebook the interactions are found by decoding the learned weights
-- requires python 3.0+ and jupyter notebook, tested with tensorflow 1.2, scikit-learn 0.19, numpy 1.13.1
+- requires python 3.6+ and jupyter notebook, tested with pytorch 1.3.1, scikit-learn 0.21.3, numpy 1.17.1

 ## Reference